defuri/defuri/README.md

 🛠️ I love building applications that solve real-world problems.
 Some of my projects include:

 - Web-based POS (Point of Sale) application – Built with Bootstrap and Laravel Livewire.
-- Warehouse management application – Developed during my time at PT Okir.
+- Warehouse management application – Developed using Laravel and Tailwind CSS during my time at PT Okir.
 - Desktop POS application – Created using C# Windows Forms.
 🚀 I'm constantly learning and exploring new technologies to expand my skill set.